Dear Temple Shalom Friends,

 - Pastoral Care.
-While we will not be doing in-person visits to hospitals, nursing homes, assisted living centers, rehabilitation units, or individual homes, our Clergy team is available by phone and video conference.
+While we are not doing in-person visits to hospitals, nursing homes, assisted living centers, rehabilitation units, or individual homes, our Clergy team is available by phone and video conference.
 Please continue to let us know how you are doing and how we can help.

 L’Shalom (In Peace),